nkoster/ttrapd/README.md

 You can also place traps on real used private keys.
 This approach is best for detecting hackers, intruders that do not belong to your organization.
 Check this example: https://gitlab.com/nkoster/tiny-trap-daemon/wikis/Example-Wiki

  **Install: https://gitlab.com/nkoster/tiny-trap-daemon/wikis/home**

+Note for OpenBSD: I am converting this concept into kqueue() logic.
+I'll create a new project for that.
+Not finished yet.